-U.K. turns to car manufacturers to make ventilators in wartime-like effort
+U.K. asks Rolls-Royce and Jaguar to make ventilators in wartime-like effort

 But there are doubters.

-“The idea that an engineering company can quickly manufacturer medical devices, and comply with the rules, is unrealistic, because of the heavy burden of standards and regulations that need to be complied with,” Craig Thompson, head of products at medical equipment maker Penlon, told the BBC
+“The idea that an engineering company can quickly manufacture medical devices, and comply with the rules, is unrealistic, because of the heavy burden of standards and regulations that need to be complied with,” Craig Thompson, head of products at medical equipment maker Penlon, told the BBC.

 Ben Fletcher, director of external affairs at Make UK, an engineering trade body, said getting the design right was critical.
 “It’s got to be a machine that operates in a way doctors are comfortable using,” he said.
 “There are problems and risks involved with using older technology.
 It’s not that it can’t do the job, but it’s not the technology people will be comfortable using.”